 - 24.2.8.1 No one should be denied employment opportunities on the basis of their race, religious beliefs, colour, gender, sexual orientation, gender identity, gender expression, physical characteristics, disability, marital status, family status, age, ancestry, place of origin, place of residence, socioeconomic background or linguistic background.
-[2004, 2019] - 24.2.8.2 The Government of Alberta should reinstate 14 as the minimum working age.
-[2008, 2019]
+[2004, 2023] - 24.2.8.2 The Government of Alberta should reinstate 14 as the minimum working age.
+[2008, 2023]

-1. raise the provincial minimum wage to a level that takes into account the strength of Alberta's economy and guarantees employees the ability to afford the necessities of life, and 2. index that wage rate to reflect rising prices and increases in average weekly earnings.

-24.2.8.4 The Government of Alberta should develop job creation programs that lead to employment that pays more than the local living wage.

-- 24.2.8.5 The Rural Municipalities of Alberta and the Alberta Urban Municipalities Association should encourage their members, in consultation with employers, labour unions and social service organizations, to determine the minimum wage that workers in their communities would require to support their families and maintain a safe, healthy standard of living.
-[2008, 2019] - 24.2.8.6 The Alberta Chambers of Commerce should encourage its members to pay their employees and contractors more than the local living wage.
-[1999, 2019] - 24.2.8.7 Employment equity policies are a positive way of ensuring that people have equitable access to educational and employment opportunities.
-[2004, 2019]

-- 24.2.8.8 Employment equity programs should - 1. seek to improve conditions for people who are disadvantaged as a result of discrimination and - offer educational opportunities to help underrepresented groups advance in their careers.
-[2004, 2019] - 24.2.8.9 The Government of Alberta should amend legislation to improve the social and economic security of part-time, temporary and low-wage workers.
-[1998, 2019] - 24.2.8.10 The Government of Alberta should enact legislation to improve the social and economic security of temporary foreign workers.
+- 1. raise the provincial minimum wage to guarantee employees the ability to afford the necessities of life, and - index that wage rate to reflect rising prices and increases in average weekly earnings.
+[1998, 2023] - 24.2.8.4 The Government of Alberta should develop job creation programs that lead to employment that pays more than the local living wage.
+[1993, 2023] - 24.2.8.5 The Rural Municipalities of Alberta and the Alberta Urban Municipalities Association should encourage their members, in consultation with employers, labour unions and social service organizations, to determine the minimum wage that workers in their communities would require to support their families and maintain a safe, healthy standard of living.
+[2008, 2023] - 24.2.8.6 Employment equity policies are a positive way of ensuring that people have equitable access to educational and employment opportunities.
+[2004, 2023] - 24.2.8.7 Employment equity programs should - 1. seek to improve conditions for people who are disadvantaged as a result of discrimination and - offer educational opportunities to help underrepresented groups advance in their careers.
+[2004, 2023] - 24.2.8.8 The Government of Alberta should amend legislation to improve the social and economic security of part-time, temporary and low-wage workers.
+[1998, 2023] - 24.2.8.9 The Government of Alberta should enact legislation to improve the social and economic security of temporary foreign workers.

-24.2.8.11 The Government of Canada should ensure that teachers in its employ are not required to sign contracts or other documents containing faith-based or other morality clauses that violate their human rights or the rights of others.
-[2017, 2019]
+24.2.8.10 The Government of Canada should ensure that teachers in its employ are not required to sign contracts or other documents containing faith-based or other morality clauses that violate their human rights or the rights of others.
+[2017, 2023]